All Episodes

 We'll keep you informed and entertained without ruining your day.

-If you want to be a part of the program, uh, we're going to bring in Jason Chaffetz, friend of ours and Fox news contributor, distinguished fellow at the government accountability Institute.
+We're going to bring in Jason Chaffetz, friend of ours, and Fox News contributor, distinguished fellow at the Government Accountability Institute.

 They came up with incredible information that they have uncovered through the Freedom of Information Act.

-Uh the Government Accountability Institute obtained a the company's application to a program as it relates to Stacey Abrams.
+The Government Accountability Institute obtained the company's application to a program as it relates to Stacey Abrams.

-In the interim, her net worth now, uh, according to the associated press is three million, three point one seven million dollars.
+In the interim, her net worth now, according to the Associated Press, is $3,3.17 million.

 So the question is, how did she make all that money?